 Eggs yolks are also loaded with these nutrients but once the egg is cooked they tend to be damaged and non useful.
 So you can consume them raw by whipping them up in a shake or cooking them minimally as in sunny side or poach them with runny yolks.

-- * Eating dark-colored berries.
-The European blueberry, bilberry, is known to prevent and even reverse macular degeneration, and bioflavonoids from other dark-colo
+- Eating dark-colored berries.
+The European blueberry, bilberry, is known to prevent and even reverse macular degeneration, and bioflavonoids from other dark-colored berries including blueberries, cranberries and others will also be beneficial.
+They work by strengthening the capillaries that carry nutrients to eye muscles and nerves.

 New York Times bestselling author Dr. Mercola graduated from the Chicago College of Osteopathic Medicine in 1982.
 And while osteopaths or D.O.s are licensed to prescribe medication and perform surgery just like medical doctors (M.D.s), they bring something extra to the practice of medicine.